 - enable the Council to carry on its commercial activities.

 Generally, there will be no charge for your request.
-Occasionally however, if a request is for a significant amount of information, or requires substantial collation and research, we may consider imposing a charge.
+Occasionally however, if a request is for a significant amount of information, or requires substantial collation and research, we may consider imposing a reasonable charge.

 Under the Charging Policy for LGOIMA Requests:

 - you are entitled to the first one (1) hour of time spent free

 - you are entitled to twenty pages of free photocopying

 - we can recover any other actual costs (eg reproducing a photograph)

 - time in excess of one (1) hour is charged at $38.00 per half hour